Work to prepare for the depot’s move began in 2015, both on the structure of the depot itself and on the new site across the street on the Q-block.

 Removing Trees on New Site

 In October 2015, a crew of volunteers removed about 60 trees along the west side of the property that had grown up near the roofless building.
 The trees needed to be removed before site work could begin.
 Eight full loads were taken to the city compost site and the larger wood was stacked and later sold.
-The contractor requested that the stumps be left at 5-6 feet so they could tear the roots out with large machinery.
+The contractor requested that the stumps be left at five to six feet so they could tear the roots out with large machinery.

 Removing an Old Water Main on the New Site